Party On, Online: Virtual Beer Pong Becomes An Emotional Lifeline For Workers

 The game is pretty challenging — not physically, of course, but virtually — and there's trash talk, of course.
 The software toggles between images of people on the chat, which means occasionally you lose sight of the bouncing ball.

 Life is carrying on over webcam.
-Apps including Zoom, FaceTime, and Microsoft Teams are fast becoming the linchpins keeping work meetings going, and grandparents visiting.
+Apps including Zoom, FaceTime and Microsoft Teams are fast becoming the linchpins keeping work meetings going and grandparents visiting.
 At the more extreme end, some are even holding virtual versions of bachelor parties and weddings that were canceled in real life.

 Haddad's recent beer pong event attracted 50 people.
 Die-hards stuck it out for seven hours, or almost as long as a workday.
 "Everybody was smashed by 11 o'clock," he says.

-These online shindigs, he says, have gone from fun, to essential, given the heightened anxiety that characterizes their every day.
+These online shindigs, he says, have gone from fun to essential, given the heightened anxiety that characterizes their every day.
 "For us, the economy is a big worry, too," Haddad says, with everyone wondering whether business will slow down or clients will pull projects altogether.

 And of course, many have other personal worries.